Current Projects

 Kisii Hospital Vision Center (Kenya)

-Develop a protocol for establishing 7 Vision Centers around Kisii and develop recommendations on location of Vision Centers.
+Develop a protocol for establishing seven Vision Centers around Kisii and develop recommendations on location of Vision Centers.
 Kisii Eye Hospital is also expanding into Kisumu with a second hub hospital.
 A second project this year is designed to put together an execution plan complete with financial and market analysis for the Kisumu market.

 OSME Board Seat (Mexico)